 The average cost for the procedure is based on the procedure time and the technician’s expertise.

-Our Prices start from $500 to $600, depending on the techniques used and number of sessions.
+Our Prices start from $550 to $650, depending on the techniques used and time of sessions.

 Are Semi-Permanent Cosmetics truly permanent?